 Science Rendezvous @WesternU is part of a national celebration of science held across Canada.
 For Western Science, it is an opportunity to open our doors to the community and welcome you to campus to see the exciting science taking place here.
 Whether it was making your own slime, driving a mini-space rover, or simply holding a stick insect for the first time, we hope that you now love science as much as we do.

-If you missed us on Saturday, click here for photos and be sure to catch us next year!
+If you missed us on Saturday, see our Flickr Gallery for photos and be sure to catch us next year!

 We would especially like to thank our sponsor.
 This day was only possible because of your generous support.

 The Florence Bucke Science Award recognizes excellence in research conducted by a young and upcoming faculty member.
 The award was made available through an endowment from the late Florence Bucke who received a BA from Western University in 1926 and went on to teach in Fort Erie until 1971.

 The prize consists of a certificate, a $2000 award, and public lecture which will take place on Wednesday, April 25th at 3:30 pm in the Physics and Astronomy Building, Room 100.
 A reception will follow.

 This year's recipient is Dr. Paul Ragogna from the Department of Chemistry.
 Paul's research focuses on the synthesis of new molecules containing the main group or transition metal elements and their application in practical chemical processes.
 An abstract for Paul's lecture can be found below

 The main group elements, a sub-group of the iconic Periodic Table of the Elements, have long been the vanguard for establishing parameters for principles of chemical structure (molecular shape) and bonding (forces holding atoms together).